Preparing for an Aging Society through Research, Public Service, and Education

 The Institute's learning in retirement program, Osher Lifelong Learning Institute (OLLI), is affiliated with the national network of learning in retirement programs organized by the Elder Hostel Institute.

 The Institute's work on social demography includes research on the changing age composition in Massachusetts and in the U.S., educational attainments of Massachusetts elders, characteristics of householders and homeowners ages 65 and older, among other topics.

 The Institute provides editorial leadership for the Journal of Aging & Social Policy, a peer-reviewed, quarterly journal published by Taylor-Francis.
 The Journal is distinguished by its emphasis on policy and its attention to international developments.

 Support for Educational Programs in Gerontology.
-The Institute has a close relationship with the University's graduate and undergraduate Gerontology programs.
+The Institute has a close relationship with the University's undergraduate and graduate Gerontology programs.
 Senior Institute personnel teach in the PhD program in Gerontology.
 The Institute provides apprenticeship opportunities for graduate students.
 Gerontology faculty members are active in conducting research in the Institute.